-Both the Data Dictionary and the RESO Web API have a profound impact on the real estate industry.
+Both the Data Dictionary and the RESO Web API profoundly impact the real estate industry.

 Firstly, MLSs adopting the Data Dictionary can simplify and improve the import process of real estate listings by using a standard data schema.

-Without the Data Dictionary, developers would have to copy the different real estate fields from MLS.
+Without the Data Dictionary, developers would have to copy MLS’s different real estate fields.

-The RESO Web API, coupled with the Data Dictionary, allows users to create better queries across multiple MLSs, due to the advanced filtering mechanism.
+The RESO Web API and the Data Dictionary allow users to create better queries across multiple MLSs due to the advanced filtering mechanism.

-All the above are just of the few reasons why so many real estate professionals turn to it for their projects.
+All the above are just of a few reasons why so many real estate professionals turn to it for their projects.

-There is no point in having tens of thousands of real estate listings if users can’t show them timely and smoothly
+There is no point in having tens of thousands of real estate listings if users can’t show them promptly and smoothly.

-Also, there’s no point in having to go through a plethora of terms from different MLS when you can have all that information standardized and ready to import.
+Also, there’s no point in going through a plethora of terms from different MLSs when you can have all that information standardized and ready to import.
 And MLS Import has you covered with a solution that allows you to connect your Real Estate WordPress theme to your certified RESO MLS